 The National Medal was established in 1975 as one of the first three elements of the Australian honours system.

-- eligibility was extended to include members of qualifying volunteer search and rescue groups
+- Members of qualifying volunteer search and rescue groups.

 How it is awarded